-Thailand is a civil law system.
+Thailand has a civil law system.
 Emergency orders and temporary injunctions are theoretically possible at any time before judgment is entered, but they are rarely granted.
 The court must be satisfied that the complaint is justifiable and that sufficient extenuating circumstances exist.
 Equity is not separated from law, nor does it have that name.
 The doctrine of strict compliance with judicial precedent does not apply, and there is no jury system in Thailand.
 Discovery procedures are not yet a part of the legal environment.
 Oral testimony is not sufficient, and some written evidence of an agreement signed by the liable party is required to enforce the following contracts:

-- agreement to sell or buy property, which must be registered by a competent official;
+- agreement to sell or buy property, which must be registered by a competent official:

 - sale of moveable property where the agreed price is 20,000 baht or more;

+- · lease of immoveable property for more than three years;

+- · mortgage;

 - · loan of a sum exceeding 2,000 baht;

 - · suretyship;

 - · compromise; and

 - · insurance.